api3dao/vitepress-docs/docs/explore/airnode/config-files.md

 dAPIs with data behind the scenes.

-The diagrams below depict the configuration files needed for a successful deployment of an Airnode to AWS, GCP, or for running in a Docker Container.
+The diagrams below depict the configuration files needed for a successful deployment of an Airnode to AWS or GCP.
+Alternatively, they are used for running it in a Docker Container.

 <Tabs>